 The maximum backhaul contributions nbn may charge are set out in the TIND policy and extracted in the table below:

 |nbn backhaul availability / cost||Maximum backhaul contribution payable by developer|

 |Backhaul costs up to $1000 (incl.
 GST) per lot/premises

 ||Up to 50% of costs

-Please direct any charge disputes to your provider.
+If you are an end-user, please direct any EUC charge disputes to your phone and internet provider.
 We have an established process with providers to handle cases where the charge has been incorrectly applied.